 The MAGI phase-out range for an individual that is not an active participant, but is married to an active participant, is \$193,000-\$203,000 (for 2019) and \$196,000-\$206,000 (for 2020).
-This limit is also subject to cost-of-living increases for tax years after 2020.
-If you are not an active participant in an employer-sponsored retirement plan, are married to someone who is an active participant, and you file a joint income tax return with MAGI between the applicable phase-out range for the year, your maximum deductible contribution is determined as follows:
+This limit is also subject to cost-of-living increases for tax years after

-- 1. Begin with the appropriate MAGI phase-out maximum for the year and subtract your MAGI - 2.
-Divide this total by the difference between the phase-out range maximum and minimum; and - 3.
-Multiply this number by the maximum allowable contribution for the applicable year, including catch-up contributions if you are age 50 or older.
+2020.
+This limit is also subject to cost-of-living increases for tax years after 2018.
+If you are not an active participant in an employer- sponsored retirement plan, are married to someone who is an active participant, and you file a joint income tax return with MAGI between the applicable phase-out range for the year, your maximum deductible contribution is determined as follows:

+(1) Begin with the appropriate MAGI phase-out maximum for the year and subtract your MAGI; (2) divide this total by the difference between the phase-out range maximum and minimum; and (3) multiply this number by the maximum allowable contribution for the applicable year, including catch-up contributions if you are age 50 or older.
 The resulting figure will be the maximum IRA deduction you may take.